markertmer/markertmer/README.md

 # Hello!
 I am...
-- a Software Engineer with rich experience in marketing and education
+- a Software Engineer with rich experience in marketing and education.
-- currently in pursuit of a position that supports my ongoing growth
+- currently in pursuit of a position that supports my ongoing growth.
 - looking for a team that shares my core values of creativity, cooperation and purpose.
-- enrolled in Turing School of Software & Design with a projected completion date in June 2022
+- enrolled in Turing School of Software & Design with a projected completion date in __June of 2022__
+- pleased to meet you!

-## Im best at:
+## I'm best at
 ![Ruby](https://user-images.githubusercontent.com/64919819/113647913-f78da900-9648-11eb-90e6-6db4f7fa39bb.png)
 ![Rails](https://user-images.githubusercontent.com/64919819/113647936-ffe5e400-9648-11eb-88b7-a85a0a20ca92.png)
 ![Rspec](https://user-images.githubusercontent.com/64919819/113648167-6965f280-9649-11eb-8794-0f1082ae8d1c.png)